 Each domain normally refers to a specific site on the web and the search engines acknowledge each domain as a separate website.

 While many domains have several web pages, each extra page is still considered the same site (for instance, yoursite.com/baseball).
-While this is an easy way to add extra pages to your website, for most web developers that would like to start web pages on new niches, they usually will purchase a new domain name to be assigned to each new niche.
+While this is an easy way to add extra pages to your website, for most web developers that would like to start web pages on new niches or businesses, they usually will purchase a new domain name to be assigned to each new niche.

 Domains are created usually using your web hosting administration panel.
 For instance, instead of adding web pages that are on completely different topics to your website such as yoursite.com/baseball, you can choose to create a subdomain, which may be written as baseball.yoursite.com.
 You might have noticed all we did is add the word “baseball” and a dot before your domain name.